 Fall.
-4(3-0) P:M: (MC 221) and completion of Tier I writing requirement.
+4(3-0) P: (MC 221 or approval of college) and Completion of Tier I Writing Requirement

 Politics of social and economic change.
 Policies and strategies of development and of state and nation building in Third World countries.
-Impact of international political, security and economic structures on the process of state and nation building in the Third World.
+Impact of international political, security, and economic structures on the process of state and nation building in the Third World.